Crystallize logo

 Set Promotions

 You can now set Promotions in Crystallize via the Shop API.
-To learn more about what a promotion entails, you can visit the concepts section that explains it further.
+Learn more about what a promotion entails.
 Note that you can also set up promotions in the Crystallize App itself.

 Example Mutation